Ashu11-A/js-to-sh/README.md

 ## 📃 | Description

-With a deficit in the generation of high-performance and maintainable shell scripts, I decided to create this project.
+With a deficit in generating high-performance, easy-to-maintain shell scripts, I decided to create this project.
-Of course, it's still in development, and for now it's just a huge workaround, but I hope I don't leave technical divides behind!
+Of course, it's still in development and, for the time being, it's just a big improvisation, but I hope I don't leave any bugs behind!

 </div>